cneill/appsec-resources/README.md

 - [Choosing Secure Passwords](https://www.schneier.com/blog/archives/2014/03/choosing_secure_1.html) - Guide on how to think about choosing secure passwords from Bruce Schneier.
 - [HowTo: Privacy & Security Conscious Browsing](https://gist.github.com/atcuno/3425484ac5cce5298932) - Tips for how to safely configure your browser to avoid unnecessary exposure to security issues.
 - [A Week with a Rails Security Strategy](http://bauland42.com/articles/a-week-with-a-rails-security-strategy/) - A short guide to creating a daily practice of maintaining your application security posture.
+- [Secure Secure Shell](https://stribika.github.io/2015/01/04/secure-secure-shell.html) - A guide to tightening security in OpenSSH

 ### Cryptography

+- :star: [The Cryptographic Doom Principle](https://moxie.org/blog/the-cryptographic-doom-principle/) - A short must-read for anyone implementing or auditing crypto systems
 - [crypto101.io](https://www.crypto101.io/) - Overview of the building blocks of cryptography - cryptographic hash/MAC algorithms, popular ciphers, SSL/TLS, and much more.
+- [The First Few Milliseconds of an HTTPS Connection](http://www.moserware.com/2009/06/first-few-milliseconds-of-https.html) - In-depth details about how TLS works as a protocol

 ## AppSec Presentations